-In celebration of [National Arbor Day](#) on Friday, April 26th, the City will again offer tree-purchase coupons.
+In celebration of National Arbor Day on Friday, April 24th, the City will again offer tree-purchase coupons.
 The City coupons will remain at \$30 this year and they will go to the first 50 City homeowners that request them, in person, at the City Offices.
-Coupons will be available starting April 2nd till gone and must be redeemed by May 31, 2019.
-Through the City's coupon program over the last 21 years, residents have planted over 800 trees in the community.
-During the same time, the City planted an additional 524 trees throughout our parks, along our streets and in our cemeteries.
+Apartments and Condominiums are allowed 1 tree coupon per building.
+Coupons will be available starting April 7th till gone and must be redeemed by May 31, 2020 at Mellema Nursery.
+Through the City's coupon program over the last 22 years, residents have planted over 822 trees in the community.
+During the same time, the City planted an additional 586 trees throughout our parks, along our streets and in our cemeteries.